The Cover Up: How America’s Elites Hide Theft in Plain Sight

 How much have the most expensive and income consuming categories changed over time?
 To see that we will strip away all the adjustments and alterations used to determine inflation.
 That is where a lot of the mumbo jumbo happens.

-Home prices
+Home Prices

-Peak affordability in 1960 when a median home cost $11,900 and a median household income was $5,620.
+Peak affordability was in 1960 when a median home cost $11,900 and a median household income was $5,620.
 That means a median house cost 2.12x median family income.

-In 2023 the median home cost $429,000 median household income was $80,610 or 5.32x median income.
+In 2023 the median home cost $429,000 and median household income was $80,610.
+That’s 5.32x median income.

 But, Corbin, houses are so much bigger now!
 You can’t compare them.
 We have mansions and live in the lap of luxury.
-It’s not an affordability crisis—it’s just that homes got nicer.
+It’s not an affordability crisis, it’s just that homes got nicer.

-Here’s the problem: that’s not what happened to the homes people actually buy.
+Here’s the problem.
+That’s not what happened to the homes people actually buy.

 New homes?
 Yeah, they got bigger.
-But new construction is ~1% of the housing stock each year.
+But new construction is about 1% of the housing stock each year.
 Most people don’t buy new homes.
 They buy existing homes.
-And the existing stock—the actual market where real people shop—went from a median of 1,610 square feet in 1985 to about 1,800 square feet today.
-That’s only 190 more square feet.
-11% percent growth in size since 1985 but a 518% increase in price.
-Household income went up by 340% over that same time far outpaced by housing prices.
+And the existing stock, the actual market where real people shop, went from a median of 1,610 square feet in 1985 to about 1,800 square feet today.

-In 2023 that same degree cost nearly $40,000 or more than 6 months of median family income.
-That is an increase of 4600% while incomes only rose 340%
+In 2023 that same degree cost nearly $40,000.
+More than 6 months of median family income.
+That is an increase of 4600% while incomes only rose 340%.

 And where is that money going?
 Better educations?
 Smaller class sizes?
 Nope.
-In 1959–60, with 3.6 million students and 380,554 faculty, the estimated ratio was 9.6:1 But today the number is 18:1.
-What increased was administrative bloat.
-That went up from student/admin ratios of 1:68 in 1975 to 1:6 today.
+In 1959-60, with 3.6 million students and 380,554 faculty, the estimated ratio was 9.6:1.
+But today the number is 18:1.

-1970 healthcare spending per capita was $353 or 3.5% of median household income
+In 1970 healthcare spending per capita was $353 or 3.5% of median household income.

-In 2023 it was $14,570 or 18% of median income and increase of more than 5x
+In 2023 it was $14,570 or 18% of median income.
+An increase of more than 5x.

 Oh but we live longer now, Corbin!

-In 1970 if you made it 65 years old, men had an average of 13.1 years left and women 17.1.
+In 1970 if you made it to 65 years old, men had an average of 13.1 years left and women 17.1.
 Today if you make it to 65 years old, men have 18.2 years left and women 20.7.
 So over the past 55 years men added 5.1 years and women 3.6.
 Most of those additional years are spent sick and dying but hey, you’re alive.

 Here is a chart that shows unadjusted purchasing power, just cost vs income (orange for renters, and red for home buyers), and the OFFICIAL metrics (blue).
 See which one feels more accurate.